galantelab/reboot/docs/README.md

 ## Dependencies

-Reboots is built in R scripts.
+Reboot is built in R scripts.
 In order to work properly, the following packages are necessary (provided by docker environment):

 * survival
 * survminer